NilabhroMondal/game-engine/README.txt

-This project is mainted on Codeberg.
+This project is maintained on Codeberg.

 Repository: https://codeberg.org/nilabhro/game-engine